-"Vulkan Shader Processing" is a Steam feature that is specifically used in Steam Play/Proton, a solution that allows you to run video games created for Windows on Linux.
+"Vulkan shader processing" is a Steam feature that is specifically used in Steam Play/Proton - a solution that allows running video games made for Windows on Linux.

 Обробка шейдерів Vulkan

-When you first run the game, Steam analyzes the shaders (programs that perform calculations to render 3D graphics) of the game and converts them into a format that is optimized for use with the Vulkan GUI library.
-This process may take a little (sometimes not a little, depending on the computer) time, but it is performed only once for each game.
+When you first launch a game, Steam analyzes the shaders (programs that perform calculations for rendering 3D graphics) of the game and converts them into a format optimized for use with the Vulkan graphics interface library.
+This process may take a bit (sometimes not a bit, depending on the computer) of time, but it is only done once for each game.

-Vulkan shader processing can improve game performance, especially when using Steam Play/Proton to run Windows games on Linux, as Vulkan often offers better performance on Linux than DirectX, which is often used in Windows games.
+Vulkan shader processing can improve game performance, especially when using Steam Play/Proton to run Windows games on Linux, as Vulkan often offers better performance on Linux compared to DirectX, which is commonly used in Windows games.

 It is also worth noting that this feature requires your graphics card and drivers to support Vulkan.